EdData/LondonHousingProject/README.md

 -- Were there any noticable events which occurred during the years 2001-2018?

--- What factors within this data set would have had an effect on the London housing market?
+-- What factors which can been seen within this data set would have had an effect on the London housing market during 2001-2018?

 -- ------------------------------------------------------------------------------------------------------------------------